WordPress/gutenberg/platform-docs/docs/basic-concepts/data.md

 ## HTML serialization and parsing

-While block editors powered by Gutenberg manipuate and edit the content as a JavaScript array of blocks, the Gutenberg framework also offers a way to serialize the blocks into HTML and parse them back.
+While block editors powered by Gutenberg manipulate and edit the content as a JavaScript array of blocks, the Gutenberg framework also offers a way to serialize the blocks into HTML and parse them back.

 ```js
 import { serialize, parse } from '@wordpress/blocks';